COS301-SE-2022/ReverseHand/README.md

   <img height="50px" src="https://user-images.githubusercontent.com/83949715/168105328-66046520-4c23-4f75-a8d1-02035aff07e2.png" /> <br/> <br/>
 </div>

-- Install Flutter
+> - Install Flutter
-- Install XCode and/or Android Studio
+> - Install XCode and/or Android Studio
-- In the root directory run `npm i`
+> - In the root directory run `npm i`
-- Install the amplify cli
+> - Install the amplify cli
-- Navigate to the libs/amplify
+> - Navigate to the libs/amplify
-- Pull the latest amplify code
+> - Pull the latest amplify code
-- Launcha simulator or connect your personal device
+> - Launch a emulator or connect your personal device
-- Navigate back to the root directory and run `nx run app:run`
+> - Navigate back to the root directory and run `nx run app:run`
-- If you would like to run tests instead run `npx nx run-many --target=test --all` to run all tests
+> - If you would like to run tests instead run `npx nx run-many --target=test --all` to run all tests